 This annual competition selects one work each year to be premiered by the Professional Flute Choir, High School Flute Choir, or Collegiate Flute Choir, in rotation.
-The winning composition will be performed by the High School Flute Choir during the 2021 NFA Convention.
+This year's winning composition will be performed by the Collegiate Flute Choir during the 2022 NFA Convention in Chicago.
 The winning composition will also be displayed in the Exhibit Hall during the convention and deposited in the NFA Music Library at the University of Arizona.
 No prize money is awarded for this competition.

 Entrants must provide an electronic sound file (MP3 or WAV; midi recordings are also allowed) or a recording of the submitted work.
 Entrants waive all broadcast and recording rights to the convention premiere performance.
 The composition remains property of the composer.

 The score may or may not be transposed, but the parts should be appropriately transposed.
 (Make careful note of the instrument ranges and response tendencies.)
 The recordings may use the synthesized flute voices from notation programs, but the low flute voices are generally not well represented.
 Using synthesized voices which are equal at all pitches, such as string voices, gives a clear picture of the harmonic texture, and makes up for the deficits in the low flute voices.
 Also, be sure to adjust the audio mix in appropriate proportions for the flute choir--i.e., emphasize the bass and reduce the piccolo and c flutes when creating the recording.

 All entrants must submit their entry, upload recordings/supplemental materials, and pay membership fee (flutists only) by 11:59 p.m.
 Central Standard Time, Tuesday, February 15, 2022.